-Old English snaca, from Proto-Germanic *snakon (source also of Old Norse snakr "snake," Swedish snok, German Schnake "ring snake"), from PIE root *sneg- "to crawl, creeping thing" (source also of Old Irish snaighim "to creep," Lithuanian snakė "snail," Old High German snahhan "to creep").
+Middle English snake, "a long, limbless reptile," from Old English snaca, from Proto-Germanic *snakon (source also of Old Norse snakr "snake," Swedish snok, German Schnake "ring snake"), from PIE root *sneg- "to crawl, creeping thing" (source also of Old Irish snaighim "to creep," Lithuanian snakė "snail," Old High German snahhan "to creep").
 In Modern English, gradually replacing serpent in popular use.

 The board game of Snakes and Ladders is attested from 1907.
 Snake charmer is from 1813.
-Snake pit is from 1883, as a supposed primitive test of truth or courage; figurative sense is from 1941.
-Phrase snake in the grass is from Virgil's Latet anguis in herba [Ecl.
-III:93].
+Snake pit is from 1883, as a supposed primitive test of truth or courage; the figurative sense is from 1941.
+Snake dance is by 1772 in reference to a Hopi ceremony; by 1911 as a party dance.

 1650s, transitive, "twist or wind into the form of a snake," originally of hair, from snake (n.).
 The intransitive sense of "move like a snake" is attested from 1848; that of "wind or twist like a snake" (of roads, etc.) is from 1875.
 Related: Snaked; snaking.